ibm-cloud-docs/BlockStorage/disaster-recovery.md

 # Duplicating Replica Volumes for Disaster Recovery

-In the event of a catastrophic failure or disaster that causes an outage on the primary site, customers can perform the following actions to quickly access their data on the secondary site.
+If a catastrophic failure or disaster causes an outage on the primary site, customers can perform the following actions to quickly access their data on the secondary site.

-## Failover with a duplicate of a replica volume on the secondary site
+## Fail over with a duplicate of a replica volume on the secondary site

 1. Log in to [The IBM Cloud console ![External link icon](../../icons/launch-glyph.svg "External link icon")](https:// {DomainName}/catalog/){:new_window} and click the **menu** icon on the upper left.
 Select **Classic Infrastructure**.